alberttheprince/AddonCarSounds/README.md

 As far as I can tell you cannot glob the data_files for audio.
 Do not change the format of the files, use it exactly how I've put them and the same naming conventions.

-# How do add audio to your add-on cars
+# How to add audio to your add-on cars

 Open the vehicles.meta of the car you want